Teacher Evaluation Resources

 Download a PDF copy of our presentation delivered at the 2017 Summer Leadership Conference.

-State approved educator evaluation and support plans for the 2015-16 school year.
-The plans are sorted alphabetically.
+State approved educator evaluation and support plans for the 2019-20 school year.

 All too often, PDECs aren't clear on how the components of their evaluation plans must be included and where they have flexibility in how an evaluation practice will be conducted.
 This chart lists those areas that most commonly come into question, describe what the guidelines require, and explain what the PDEC can decide about how that component of evaluation will be practiced.